Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Custom Dimension Info method includes the following elements:

-• A single JSON customDimension object containing information about the custom dimension specified with dimension_id.
+• A single JSON customDimension object containing information about the custom dimension specified by dimension_id.

-Note: For a description of the JSON name:value pairs in a custom dimension object see Custom Dimension JSON.
+Note: For details of the JSON name/value pairs in a custom dimension object, see Custom Dimension JSON.

 top | section